fastlane/fastlane/README.md

 ##### Configuring your <a href="#ui-tests">UI Tests</a> for Screenshots

 1. Add `@ClassRule public static final LocaleTestRule localeTestRule = new LocaleTestRule();` to your tests class to handle automatic switching of locales
-2. To capture screenshots, add the following to your tests `Screengrab.screenshot(activity, "name_of_screenshot_here");` on the appropriate screens
+2. To capture screenshots, add the following to your tests `Screengrab.screenshot("name_of_screenshot_here");` on the appropriate screens

 # Generating Screenshots with Screengrab
 - Then, before running `screengrab` you'll need a debug and test apk
   - You can create your APKs with `./gradlew assembleDebug assembleAndroidTest`
 - Once complete run `screengrab` in your app project directory to generate screenshots
     - You will be prompted to provide any required parameters which are not in your **Screengrabfile** or provided as command line arguments
 - Your screenshots will be saved in a /screenshots directory in the directory where you ran `screengrab`

 ## Advanced Screengrabfile Configuration

 Running `screengrab init` generated a Screengrabfile which can store all of your configuration options.
 Since most values will not change often for your project, it is recommended to store them there.

 The `Screengrabfile` is written in Ruby, so you may find it helpful to use an editor that highlights Ruby syntax to modify this file.